top of page

 ✅ Enhance Strength in Pulling Muscles Without Joint Stress

-Lat, bicep, and shoulder training can be performed at low loads using BFR, reducing wear on elbows and shoulders while stimulating hypertrophy and strength.
+Lat, bicep, and shoulder training can be performed at low loads using BFR.
+This reduces wear on elbows and shoulders while stimulating hypertrophy and strength.

 Ways to Use BFR in Your Climbing Training